-An Applicant must satisfy the eligibility requirements and is subject to the limitations set forth in the Guidelines.
+An Applicant must satisfy the eligibility requirements and is subject to the limitations set forth in the Guidelines and this Solicitation.

-Applicants are strongly encouraged to read and understand the Guidelines to determine if they are eligible to submit an Application.
+Applicants are strongly encouraged to read and understand the Guidelines and this Solicitation to determine if they are eligible to submit an Application.

 An Applicant may receive no more than one (1) Match Award during the period covered by this Solicitation, and no more than a total of five (5) Match Awards over its lifetime.
+An Applicant shall not receive concurrent funding support from other sources that duplicates the purpose of the Match Program.
+In addition, companies that have previously received three or more Match Awards under this Program under any previous solicitation are ineligible to apply for a Match Award during this Solicitation.